-The companies that operate the routes are Navigazione Libera del Golfo (NLG), Positano Jet, Alilauro, and Travelmar, offering up to 77 daily crossings with ferries and hydrofoils.
+The companies that operate the routes are Navigazione Libera del Golfo (NLG), Positano Jet, Alilauro, Alicost, Coast Lines, Seremar, Grassi Junior, and Travelmar, offering up to 77 daily crossings with ferries and hydrofoils.
 Depending on the various destinations, the rides can last from 5 minutes to 3 hours.

 Here you can find more information about all the ferry connections from Amalfi:

 - Naples - Amalfi ferry: the ferry route from the port of Naples to Amalfi is one of the most popular ferry trips.
-Usually, there are around 16 weekly crossings with an average duration of 1 to 2 hours, depending on the ferry operator.
+Usually, there are around 4-6 daily crossings with a duration of 1 hour 15 minutes to 2 hours 45 minutes.

-- Positano - Amalfi ferry: the ferry trip from Positano to the port of Amalfi includes more than 19 daily trips operating throughout the year.
-The crossings last an average of 20 minutes.
+- Positano - Amalfi ferry: the ferry trip from Positano to the port of Amalfi includes around 20 daily trips operating throughout the year.
+The crossings last 15-30 minutes.

-- Sorrento - Amalfi ferry: the connection from the port of Sorrento to Amalfi includes approximately 28 weekly trips with crossings of approximately 1 hour.
+- Sorrento - Amalfi ferry: the connection from the port of Sorrento to Amalfi includes around 10 daily trips with crossings of approximately 1-2 hours.

-- Salerno - Amalfi ferry: the ferry route from Salerno to Amalfi offers more than 10 daily connections with crossings of about 30 minutes.
+- Salerno - Amalfi ferry: the ferry route from Salerno to Amalfi offers more than 10 daily connections with crossings of about 25 minutes to 1 hour.

-- Capri - Amalfi ferry: the ferry trip from the island of Capri to Amalfi provides up to 42 weekly trips that last about 1 hour.
+- Capri - Amalfi ferry: the ferry trip from the island of Capri to Amalfi provides up to 8 daily trips that last about 1-1.5 hours.

 - Cetara - Amalfi ferry: the connection from Cetara to the port of Amalfi is usually carried out 6 times a day with a duration of 35-50 minutes.